-Note: When the computer boots, the default condition of NumLock is On and the default condition of Caps (or CapsLock) is Off.
-The Caps (or CapsLock) condition can be toggled with a 2nd+F1 key sequence.
-The CAPS LED is illuminated when CapsLock is On.
+When the VX6 boots, the default condition of Caps (or CapsLock) is Off.
+The Caps (or CapsLock) condition can be set toggled with a <2nd>+<FI> key sequence.
+The CAPS LED on the keyboard is illuminated when CapsLock is On.